-Plagiarism scandals galore … but no consequences?tags: plagiarism
+Plagiarism scandals galore … but no consequences?Historians in the News

 Related Link Not-So-Cardinal Sin?
 (Inside Higher Ed)

 Is it the summer of plagiarism?
 Slavoj Žižek, Senator John Walsh, Matthew C. Whitaker -- all have made news for their failure to make new.
 Yet if it's the summer of plagiarism, it is also the summer of "plagiarism doesn't matter."
 Professors Žižek and Whitaker continue with their university positions; Senator Walsh, the Cabinet is told, will go on to lose an election he would have lost anyway.
 The Cabinet's blog software reveals the search terms people use to arrive at its doors.
 A few days ago, some poor soul searched this phrase: "Cabinet consequences of plagiarism."
 We saw it, and wept our wooden tears.

 Addendum, 7/26: As the Cabinet was morosely recounting the academy's ability to excuse plagiarism, the website Buzzfeed was deciding that stealing words and credit while passing along unchecked Wikipedia facts as actual research, was, well, a problem.
 The Cabinet understands that the Internet is skeptical, in its impassioned Internet way, but the Buzzfeed editor's articulation of the problem, of the need for correction of the texts, and of the shame of violating the trust of authors, readers, and yes, even the vulnerable hive mind of the Internet, struck the Cabinet as compelling.
 Buzzfeed apology, we salute you.
 Perhaps someone there would like to counsel the University of Nebraska Press?